Andrew Dickens: To the dad of the Mcallister boys killed in Christchurch crash: You're wrong, it is about you

 His name is Craig Mcallister and he lives in a fantasy world.
 Which wouldn't be a problem except people die and get hurt in his fantasy.

 The cycle of violence and antisocial behaviour rolls on.
-Ferals bringing up ferals.
-Trash begets trash.

 Someone on talkback will probably blame the anti-smacking law.
 What you're failing to understand is the significant minority who are beyond and beneath the law and who just don't care.
 They scare me deeply.